vmware-archive/kubeless/docs/runtimes.md

 ### Go HTTP Trigger

 The Go HTTP server doesn't include any framework since the native packages includes enough functionality to fit our needs.
 Since there is not a standard package that manages server logs that functionality is implemented in the same server.
-It is also required to implement the `ResponseWritter` interface in order to retrieve the Status Code of the response.
+It is also required to implement the `ResponseWriter` interface in order to retrieve the Status Code of the response.

 ### Debugging compilation